Paul Hickson: University College Swansea

 In 1983, he moved to University College Swansea, where he trained Duncan Rolley (brother of Andy Rolley) and Helen Walsh.

 On 22 January 1986, he was appointed to be the England team coach, which was not paid, with only expenses.
 He was the head coach for the 1986 World Aquatics Championships in August 1986 in Spain and the 1986 Commonwealth Games in Edinburgh.
 He had a dispute about the opening hours of the Royal Commonwealth Pool in Edinburgh, which did not open until 8am.
 With the Australian team manager, he complained to the City of Edinburgh District Council.

 He coached the British swimming team at the 1984 Summer Olympics.
+The chief coach at the 1984 Olympics was Rick Bailey.

 He developed the early career of Kathy Read and Karen Mellor.
 He took the British team to the U.S. Open (swimming) in December 1986 in Florida.

+He was the head swimming coach for the 1988 Summer Olympics.
+At the 1988 Olympics, Gerry Thain was the swimming team manager, who had been team manager in 1984.
+He was replaced fir the 1992 Olympic chief coach by Terry Denison.

-He was the head swimming coach for the 1988 Summer Olympics, and team manager for the July 1987 World Student Games in Zagreb, Yugoslavia, featuring Elaine Gilfillan of the Dunfermline College of Physical Education and Neil Cochran of the University of Aberdeen, and Arizona State University.
+He was the team manager for the July 1987 World Student Games in Zagreb, Yugoslavia, featuring Elaine Gilfillan of the Dunfermline College of Physical Education and Neil Cochran of the University of Aberdeen, and Arizona State University.
 The team won three medals at the 1988 Summer Olympics; British Olympic head swimming coaches were appointed by the Amateur Swimming Federation of Great Britain.

+His last event as the England team coach was at the Sun Life European Cup in Edinburgh, against East Germany, where the English womens medley team beat East Germany; the team was Karen Pickering, Madeleine Scarborough, Kathy Read and Suki Brownsdon.
+6ft 8 Kevin Boyd, a medical student at Newcastle University, broke a British record; Boyd had reported Hickson to the ASA in 1986, in consultation with Gaynor Stanley.
+Much of the main East German team, including the superlative Kristin Otto, were absent, resting in (communist) Berlin.

 He was chosen to be the team manager for the 1989 Summer Universiade, which was to be in Brazil, but was held in West Germany without any swimming events.
 On 16 November 1989, he wrote to The Times, discussing the Commonwealth Games Council for Wales, giving an address in Uplands, Swansea.

-In June 1991, he picked a team of 30 swimmers for the July 1991 World Student Games, with 19 males and 11 females; 11 of these were studying at American universities, with Richard Leishman of the University of South Carolina and Sean McQuaid of Loughborough University, both from Scotland.
+In June 1991, with Clive Rushton, he picked a team of 30 swimmers for the July 1991 World Student Games, with 19 males and 11 females; 11 of these were studying at American universities, with Richard Leishman of the University of South Carolina and Sean McQuaid of Loughborough University, both from Scotland.